ceshine/ceshine-hugo/content/post/20200723-synthetic-data-for-qa-model/index.md

 ### Question Generation

 This paper uses token type ids to identify the components in the triplets.
 The answer span in the context are also marked by the answer token id.
-Special tokens are also added to the start and the end of the questions.
+Special tokens is also added to the start and the end of the questions.

 {{< figure src="question_generation.png" caption="(Taken from the source paper)" >}}

 ### Number of Triplets Generated

-As explained in the previous section, the paper use a over-generation technique to compensate the model precision problem.
+As explained in the previous section, the paper uses an over-generation technique to compensate for the model precision problem.
 Two questions are generated for each answer and context pair (a.k.a. answer candidate).
-Answer candidates of the context are generated by top-k sampling within a nucleus of p = 0.9 (that means [we take the samples with highest likelihood until we either get K samples or the cumulative probabilities of the samples taken reaches 0.9](https://towardsdatascience.com/how-to-sample-from-language-models-682bceb97277)).
+Answer candidates of the context are generated by top-k sampling within a nucleus of p = 0.9 (that means [we take the samples with the highest likelihoods until we either get K samples or the cumulative probabilities of the samples taken reaches 0.9](https://towardsdatascience.com/how-to-sample-from-language-models-682bceb97277)).

 {{< figure src="ablation-1.png" caption="(Taken from the source paper)" >}}

-In the ablation study(which will be covered in the following sections), the models in stage 1 to 3 are trained with half of the SQuAD 1.1 training data, and other half is used to generate synthetic data.
-The performance of the QA model trained on the synthetic data is used to evaluate the quality of synthetic data.
+In the ablation study(which will be covered in the following sections), the models in stage 1 to 3 are trained with half of the SQuAD 1.1 training data, and the other half is used to generate synthetic data.
+The performance of the QA model trained on synthetic data is used to evaluate the quality of synthetic data.

 From the table above (Table 4), we can see that the smaller model on average generated 2.75 valid triplets per context, and the larger model generated 4.36 triplets.
 Those synthetic datasets are already bigger than the SQuAD 1.1 training set.